alexmill/trump_transcripts/transcripts/primary_debate_2016-02-13.md

 I want everybody taken care of, but we have to take care of our people in this country.
 We're not taking care of our people.
 We have no border.
 We have no control.
 People are flooding across.
 We can't have it.
 We either have a border, and I'm very strongly — I'm not proposing.
 I will build a wall.
 I will build a wall.
 Remember this, the wall will be paid for by Mexico.
 We are not being treated right.
 We are not being treated properly.
 If we don't have borders, if we don't have strength, we don't have a country.
 People are flowing across.
 We have to take care of our people.
 Believe me.
 Look......When I announced that I was running for president on June 16th, illegal immigration wasn't even a subject.
 If I didn't bring it up, we wouldn't even be talking.
 Now, I don't often agree with Marco, and I don't often agree with Ted, but I can in this case.
 The weakest person on this stage by far on illegal immigration is Jeb Bush.
 They come out of an act of love, whether you like it or not.
 He is so weak on illegal immigration it's laughable, and everybody knows it.
 ...
 Spend a little more money on the commercials...
-[ inaudible ].
+.
 I don't know what you're talking about.
 ...
 I never called him — I don't call him..
 He also said about language...
 ...
 Language.
 Two days ago he said he would take his pants off and moon everybody, and that's fine.
 Nobody reports that.
 He gets up and says that, and then he tells me, oh, my language was a little bit rough...